 It is used to remove & improve the following:

 Scars (acne scars, hypertrophic scars)

 Rhinophyma in rosacea

-- Variety of epidermal and dermal lesions (Seb keratosis, syringomas,moles, skin tags).
+A variety of epidermal and dermal lesions (seborrhoeic keratosis, syringomas, skin tags, xanthelasmas)

-The pinkish area starts gaining pigmentation or skin color starts coming back.
+Treated area after 1-2 months starts gaining pigmentation & skin color starts coming back.to normal.

-Persistent erythema or redness (The treated area remains pink, does not blend well with the surrounding skin color for some time)
+- Persistent erythema or redness, where the treated area remains pink and does not blend well with the surrounding skin color for some time.

-Moles can come back and can be removed in another laser session.
-Patient has to pay extra for this subsequent session.
+- Moles can come back and can be removed in another laser session

 How many sessions are required to get rid of moles?

 What is the minimum time interval between 2 laser sessions?